smg478/OralCancerDetectionOnCTImages/README.md

 ### A. Testing by running the stand-alone executable file:

-In the package, “executable” folder contains a setup file.
+In the repo, “executable” folder contains a setup file.
 Run the setup file and a shortcut named “CAD-CT” will be created in the desktop.
 From that shortcut folder, run the CT_CAD.exe file.
 A folder browsing window will pop up and you can select a folder containing CT images from there.
 The program will run and will show detected images (if any).
 To exit from the program, close the console window.

 If you want, you can uninstall the software anytime from “add/remove program” section in control panel.

-### B. Testing the code in Visual Studio environment
+### B. Testing the code in Visual Studio environment:

 The project was tested using Visual Studio 2010 (Service Pack 1).
 Therefore, it may not run properly in other versions of visual studio.

-“OpenCV” was used as a third party library for this project.
-Only free for commercial use modules were used.
+Please see Readme.pdf for details.

-## Supported Image Specification:
+## Supported Image Specification

 Input image: Reconstructed oral CT scan (.raw)